Skip to product information

 ◦ Sharpen a bench chisel: grinding, flattening backs, honing, stropping

-◦ Sharpen a smoothing plane iron (Stanley #3 or #4, or wooden smoother) or a jointer plane iron (#7 or #8, or wooden jointer): grinding, flattening backs, honing w/ slight camber (to prevent plane tracks), stropping to keep the edge
+◦ Sharpen a smoothing plane iron (Stanley #3 or #4, or wooden smoother) or a jointer plane iron (#7 or #8, or wooden jointer): grinding, flattening backs, honing w/ slight camber (to prevent plane tracks), stropping to keep the edge sharp.

 Day 2: sharpening handsaws: